-The practice of offering large parcels of relatively inexpensive land continued over the years, but at the same time Lincolnwood was able to keep taxes attractively low by fostering the growth of light industry and by attracting such giants-to-be as Bell & Howell.
-The opening in 1951 of the Edens Expressway, though, probably had the most profound impact on the growth in the Village's history.
-It offered easy and fast access to and from Chicago, causing the Lincolnwood population to grow from 3,072 in 1950 to more than 12,000 in 1970, a figure which has since remained fairly constant.
+Lincolnwood was able to keep taxes attractively low by fostering the growth of light industry and by attracting such giants as Bell & Howell.
+The opening in 1951 of the Edens Expressway had the most profound impact on the growth in the Village’s history.
+It offered easy and fast access to and from Chicago, causing the community’s population to grow from 3,072 in 1950 to more than 12,000 in 1970.

-Lincolnwood's first woman mayor, Madeline Grant, succeeded Chulay, and in 1995 created a nine-member Economic Development Commission.
-She was involved in overseeing such major public works programs as the construction of a 1.5 million-gallon water tower, the renovation of the Village's 13 parks.
+Lincolnwood’s first female mayor Madeleine Grant, was involved in overseeing such major public works programs as the construction of a 1.5 million-gallon water tower and the renovation of the Village’s 13 parks.
 Peter Moy was the first Asian American to serve any municipality in Illinois as its President, making Lincolnwood a leader for minority representation.